Diagnosing Barren Plateaus with Tools from Quantum Optimal Control: QUANTUM OPTIMAL CONTROL

 \begin{definition}[Dynamical Lie Algebra] Given a control system with generators $\GC$ (see Definition~\ref{def:generators}), the Dynamical Lie Algebra (DLA) $\liea$ is the subalgebra of $\mf{s}\mf{u}(d)$ spanned by the repeated nested commutators of the elements in $\GC$, i.e.,

 where $\left\langle S\right\rangle_{\rm Lie}$ denotes the Lie closure, i.e., the set obtained by repeatedly taking the nested commutators between the elements in $S$. \end{definition} Here, $\mf{s}\mf{u}(d)$ is the special unitary algebra of degree $d$, the Lie algebra formed by the set of $d\times d$ skew-Hermitian, traceless matrices.
-A procedure to obtain the Lie closure is given in Algorithm~\ref{alg:lie}.
+In Appendix~\ref{app:alg}, we lay down the basic procedure to build DLAs (see Algorithm~\ref{alg:lie}) and provide some discussion on the complexity of such construction.

 Once the DLA is obtained from the set of generators, one can determine the set of unitaries that are expressible by the control system.
 Specifically, one can now properly define the dynamical Lie group as follows. \begin{definition}[dynamical Lie group] The set unitaries $\lieg$ that can be generated by a control system is determined by its DLA (see Definition~\ref{def:dynamical_lie_algebra}) through~\footnote{This is grounded in the fact that every possible DLA is a subalgebra of the special unitary algebra $\mf{su}(d)$ and therefore compact.
 The exponential map is a function $e:\liea\rightarrow \lieg$.
 If $\liea$ is compact then the exponential map is surjective: every element of $\lieg$ is the image of at least one element of $\liea$.}